Commonwealth Air Training Plan Museum

 The Commonwealth Air Training Plan Museum is an aviation museum located at Brandon Municipal Airport, Brandon, Manitoba.
 It is dedicated to the memory of the airmen from the British Commonwealth Air Training Plan, who trained at World War II air stations across Canada.
 The museum is in stage 1 of redevelopment, which will see it restored to include the main hangar, medical building, chapel, H-hut aircrew barracks, motor pool building, canteen and interpretive center.

 The museum contains several World War II aircraft, displays of navigation, pilot, bombardier, ground crew and transport equipment, various artifacts and a gift shop.
 The Commonwealth Air Training Plan Museum is on the Canadian Register of Historic Places.

+History

+In 2014, the museum unveiled a memorial to Canadian airmen killed in World War II.

+The museum temporarily closed in 2022 for structural repairs to its hangar.
+The museum unveiled renovated exhibits in April 2025.
+Plans included repainting the museum's Harvard and restoring its Bolingbroke.
+Two months later it announced the acquisition of three Noorduyn Norseman aircraft.